-The legal responsibility for compliance with Data Protection Law lies with the College who is the 'data controller', registered as such with the Information Commissioner's Office.
+The legal responsibility for compliance with data protection law lies with the College who is the 'data controller', registered as such with the Information Commissioner's Office.
 Responsibility for compliance is delegated to College Managers who are responsible for encouraging data processing best practice within the College.
 However, compliance with this policy is the responsibility of everyone within the College who processes personal information.

-3. Definitions
+3. DEFINITIONS

-College Personnel - Any College employee, worker or contractor who accesses any of the College's Personal Data and will include employees, consultants, contractors, and temporary personnel hired to work on behalf of the College.
+College Personnel - Any College employee, worker or contractor who accesses any of the College's Personal data and will include employees, consultants, contractors, and temporary personnel hired to work on behalf of the College.

-Controller - Any entity (e.g. company, organisation or person) that makes its own decisions about how it is going to collect and use Personal Data.
+Controller - Any entity (e.g. company, organisation or person) that makes its own decisions about how it is going to collect and use Personal data.
 A Controller is responsible for compliance with Data Protection Laws.
-Examples of Personal Data the College is the
+Examples of Personal data the